ThePowerOfSwift/Task-Manager/README.md

 # Task-Manager
 ✅  Task Manager

-Description: Simle To Do List App Using Core Data
+Description: Simple To Do List App Using Core Data

 ## Demo